Here is a phone call script example that we created for selling recruiting services to a hiring manager.

 Hello [Contact’s Name], this is [Your Name] from DCR Workforce, have I caught you in the middle of anything?

-We like to start out a phone call script could include some sort of elevator pitch.
+We like to start out a phone call script to include some sort of elevator pitch.

 Great.
-The Purpose of my call is that – (Choose one of below)
+The Purpose of my call is that we help hiring managers to:

 One tactic that we like is to do is perform a very soft sales takeaway in our phone call script right after you share your elevator pitch.

 I actually don’t know if you need what our services provide so I just had a question or two.

 I actually don’t know if you are a good fit for what we provide so I just had a question or two.

 I don’t know if you are the right person to speak with but I have just a couple of questions.

 The next step and really to central piece of your phone call script are some pre-qualifying questions and you should ask two or three.

 - How do you feel about the amount of time it currently takes you to fill open positions?